blatzwave/offshore-sailing/README.md

 # offshore-sailing
 An online application to simulate sailing high performance boats offshore by continuos computing of their position, heading and speed.

+# IMPORTANT! : There are security vunerabilities in the following packages:  nedb ,  express, qs,  body-parser,  path-to-regexp .

+# REPO ARCHIVED.

 ## Project Names: ##

 The project needs a name.
 Here are some options: